This post contains affiliate links. Read the full disclosure here.

 Ingredients

-• ¼ cup butter, softened (regular or vegan)
+• ¼ cup butter, softened, (regular or vegan)

-• ½ tablespoon real vanilla extract
+• ½ tbsp real vanilla extract

-• ½ cup + 2 Tbsp all-purpose flour
+• ½ cup + 2 Tbsp (78 g) all-purpose flour

-• ⅛ teaspoon salt
+• tsp salt

-• 1-2 tablespoon milk (regular or vegan)
+• 1-2 Tbsp milk, (regular or vegan)

 • sprinkles